Accounting Cost-Volume-Profit Analysis

 Unit Sales =

-Fixed Costs + Profit
+Fixed Costs + Target Profit

 Weighted Average Contribution Margin per Unit